 (2) A police officer is ex officio a ranger for the Island.

-29. Enforcement powers of rangers
+29. Rangers’ powers to enforce Act

 (1) A ranger, who finds a person committing an offence to which this section applies or who on reasonable grounds suspects that such an offence has been committed or is about to be committed by a person may —